 Fri, 15.
 Nov 2019, 19:00

-music by Alessandro Scarlatti
+Oratory in two parts by Alessandro Scarlatti

 Evil has no recourse.
 Cain kills his brother Abel and commits the first murder in the history of humankind. »Il Primo Omicidio« explores the ways in which immoral action and taking the law into one’s own hands are rooted in the emotions of envy, inequality and injustice.
 In Romeo Castellucci’s production, this rarely performed work becomes a meditation on the human condition.